 These records document Louisiana’s colonial era in astounding detail, recording sales of enslaved persons as well as real estate, laying bare disputes within families and between neighbors, and revealing the social and commercial underpinnings of the colony.
 They tell thousands of individual stories that, taken together, document the daily life of Louisiana’s first permanent African and European inhabitants, as well as aspects of their relations with Native tribes.
 They are a largely unplumbed store of source material that offers countless opportunities for study in history, sociology, language and linguistics, law, cultural anthropology, and other humanities.
 As Emily Clark, Clement Chambers Benenson Professor in Colonial History at Tulane University, says, “When I began studying colonial Louisiana, I was lucky enough to live in New Orleans and that made it possible for me to visit the archives and write early Louisiana history.
 Scholars who lived elsewhere had two choices: find a way to come to New Orleans for a limited time with the records, or give up and choose to study a different place.
 They often chose the latter.
 The result has meant that there is far less written about colonial Louisiana than there is about colonial New England.
 I predict that the digitization of the archives will change that."

 From the time that the Louisiana Historical Society (LHS) took custody of this archive in the nineteenth century, local researchers have recognized its value.
-Efforts to preserve the documents played a large role in the creation of the Louisiana State Museum (LSM) in 1906; the museum has housed the collection since its early years, first in the Cabildo and now at the Louisiana Historical Center in the Old U.S. Mint.
+Efforts to preserve the documents played a large role in the creation of the Louisiana State Museum (LSM) in 1906; the museum has housed the collection since its early years, first in the Cabildo and now at the Louisiana Historical Center in the New Orleans Jazz Museum.
 Over time, archivists, catalogers, and translators have sought to make the documents comprehensible to those who consulted them.
 Through various translations, English-language abstracts, and published summaries in LHS’s journal, The Louisiana Historical Quarterly, the contents of the collection were partially accessible but difficult to use.
 In the 1930s and 1940s, the federal Works Progress Administration (WPA) provided great assistance with dedicated workers who cataloged, translated, and indexed documents.
 While the collection became more usable over the years, the acidity of the original ink, environmental conditions, and early archival practices meant that by the current century, the collection had become extremely fragile.
 After years of preliminary groundwork, in 2007 LSM’s then-director of collections Greg Lambousy, other LSM staff, and the Louisiana Museum Foundation began formulating a plan to digitize the collection and improve archival storage.
 Fundraising and outreach brought in many partners, including the Ella West Freeman Foundation, the Joe W. and Dorothy Dorsett Brown Foundation, the Louisiana Historical Society, the French-American Chamber of Commerce, the Forum on European Expansion and Global Interaction, and Lycée Français de la Nouvelle-Orléans.
 In 2013 a $275,000 grant from the National Endowment for the Humanities provided a substantial boost to the project.
 The project team included many essential members from outside the museum: Howard Margot, the lead consultant, who had supervised a similar digitization project at the New Orleans Notarial Archives; contract scanners, including Melissa Stein, Erin Roussel, and Jennifer Long; and scholars who served as advocates for the collection, including Emily Clark and University of Notre Dame historian Sophie White.